icub-tech-iit/training-programming-best-practices/TRAINING.md

 ## 4.7.
 Test private members

-For testing private members we can use one of the c++ features.
+For testing private members we can use one of the c++ `most hidden` features.
 It is possible to change visibility over inherited members.

 ```c++